-Both the student and the Faculty Adviser will be expected to be aware of and to abide by the requirements outlined in the Department of Earth and Planetary Sciences's Graduate Student Handbook provided to both student and Adviser at the beginning of each each academic year, in both paper and electronic form.
+Graduate Student Progress.
+Both the student and the Faculty Advisor will be expected to be aware of and to abide by the requirements outlined in the Department of Earth and Planetary Sciences's Graduate Student Handbook provided to both student and Advisor at the beginning of each each academic year, in both paper and electronic form.

-Failure to meet specified program deadlines, as determined at the Continuing Student Meetings with the Graduate Advisers, will result in the student being placed on departmental probation for funding, potentially jeopardizing future financial support.
-The student will receive a warning that is also forwarded to the Adviser and to the UC Davis Office of Graduate Studies.
+Failure to meet specified program deadlines, as determined at the Continuing Student Meetings with the Graduate Advisors, will result in the student being placed on departmental probation for funding, potentially jeopardizing future financial support.
+The student will receive a warning that is also forwarded to the Advisor and to the UC Davis Office of Graduate Studies.
 If not addressed, this could lead to a designation of unsatisfactory progress, resulting in a letter from the Dean of Graduate Studies placed in the student's file.

 The responsibility for understanding and meeting program deadlines lies first with the graduate student.
-The next responsible person is the student's Faculty Adviser; any faculty member who admits a graduate student to work him/her accepts the responsibility of understanding program deadlines and discussing them with the student.
-First the Graduate Program Coordinator (GPC), and then the Geology Graduate Advisers provide the final check to see that program deadlines have been met.
+The next responsible person is the student's Faculty Advisor; any faculty member who admits a graduate student to work with them accepts the responsibility of understanding program deadlines and discussing them with the student.
+First the Graduate Program Coordinator (GPC), and then the Geology Graduate Advisors provide the final check to see that program deadlines have been met.